PhilSanders/toader/README.md

 ### Run

-Run the web server
+Run the web server and play

 `$ gulp`

 ### Build

-Build distribution
+Build to dist folder and share

 `$ gulp build`